survivejs/react-book/manuscript/08_building_kanban.md

 </html>
 ```

 This template is based on the default one used by *HtmlWebpackPlugin*.
 It relies on a templating library known as [blueimp-tpl](https://www.npmjs.com/package/blueimp-tmpl).
 That's why you see all those `{% ... %}` entries there.
-We will inject some syntax of our own at `<div id="app">%app%</div>` next and let *HtmlWebpackPlugin* deal with the rest.
+We will inject some syntax of our own in `<div id="app">%app%</div>` next, and let *HtmlWebpackPlugin* deal with the rest.

-As we'll be relying on JSX when rendering, we need to rename *webpack.config.js* as *webpack.config.babel.js* first.
-That way Webpack knows to process it through Babel and everything will work as we expect.
-Besides this we need to make *HtmlWebpackPlugin* aware of our template and add our custom rendering logic there.
+As we'll be relying on JSX when rendering, we need to rename *webpack.config.js* to *webpack.config.babel.js* first.
+That way Webpack knows to process it through Babel, and everything will work as we expect.
+Besides this we need to make *HtmlWebpackPlugin* aware of our template, and add our custom rendering logic there.

 **webpack.config.babel.js**